John Stanley-10 June 1355

 He hesitated started to speak and hesitated again.
 ‘Piers, the Earl has warned us many times about sharing information we do not need to share.
 However, I do need to talk to someone.
 Can I trust you?’

 ‘Difficult situation.
 I cannot say you can trust me until I know what it is you have to say.
-I think it would be best if you say nothing but if it does not threaten either the King or the Earl, I will not pass it on.’
+I think it would be best if you say nothing but if it does not threaten either the Prince or the Earl, I will not pass it on.’

 It was no more than John would have expected.